LiquiNaut/BP-Api/README.md

 # README

-BP-Api is a repository for an API implemented in Ruby language using Rails framework.
-The project uses a local PostgreSQL database for data storage and Redis for active execution of cron jobs.
+This repository contains the backend component of the bachelor's project.
+It features an API implemented in Ruby using the Rails framework.
+The project utilizes a local PostgreSQL database for data storage and Redis for managing the execution of cron jobs.
+The API is specifically designed for handling data from the RPO (Register of Legal Persons and Companies).
+The data provided by this API is displayed through the frontend component of the project ([Rails-main-project](https://github.com/LiquiNaut/Rails-main-project)).